Old Centralians

-Old Centralians Rugby Football Club is an English rugby union club based at Saintbridge Sports Center in Gloucester.
-The club operates three senior sides with the first XV playing in South West Premier, a level five league in the English rugby union league system.
+Old Centralians Rugby Football Club is an English rugby union club based at Saintbridge Sports Centre in Gloucester.
+The club operates three senior sides with the first XV playing in Regional 2 Severn, a level six league in the English rugby union league system.
 The club was founded in 1937 as Old Centralians but changed its name in 1970/80's to Saintbridge Former Pupils before reverting to Old Centralians during the 1990s.